JohnAntonios/JohnAntonios/README.md

 ### 💼 Work

-I currently work at [Sparesbox](https://www.sparesbox.com.au/) as a Senior Software Developer (Full Stack).
+I currently work at [Sparesbox](https://www.sparesbox.com.au/) as a Software Developer.

 Before working at Sparesbox, I worked at [uno Home Loans](https://unohomeloans.com.au) as a Frontend Developer.